 Depending on if the medication prescribed is a stimulant or non-stimulant will determine what kind, if any, side effects are possible.
 However, both can cause the following to occur:

 - Loss of appetite

 For a better understanding of the possible side effects, speak with your doctor or pharmacist.

 The first step to any recovery program is a proper diagnosis.
 Because several other conditions, such as anxiety disorder, diabetes, bipolar disorder, and several others, can mimic the symptoms of ADHD, it is essential that patients have a proper evaluation.
 Generally, practitioners will do a complete physical and rule out other conditions that could be exacerbating your symptoms.

 Once a diagnosis of ADHD has been made, your provider should discuss your treatment options, including medications and therapy.
 While some individuals may shun seeking the help of a counselor, others found their advice to be beneficial.
 Most often, patients choose both treatment options.

-Adding therapy to an ADHD treatment plan may help patients and families better cope with daily challenges- Click below to get help.
+A well-designed ADHD treatment plan can help patients and families better cope with ADHD symptoms– Click below to get help.

 At EzCare Clinic, patients struggling with the symptoms of ADHD have access to the best treatment options available.
 Once you have begun your medications, you will be accessed periodically for their effectiveness, and changes will be made as necessary.
 Experienced counselors are on staff that can work with you to learn coping techniques with proven success.
 Being diagnosed with such a complex and confusing disorder so late in life can be overwhelming, our therapists are dedicated to ensuring a smooth transition and that a successful treatment plan is implemented.